ljrain/blog/posts/welcome.md

 # Welcome to My Blog

 Hello and welcome to my personal blog!
-This is a simple blog website built from scratch using vanilla JavaScript and the marked.esm.js library for Markdown rendering.
+This simple web site was created with the help of Github Copilot.

 ## About This Blog